balzac-lang/balzac-doc/docs/source/keys.rst

 indeed, the two transactions
 have the same signature, since their input and output fields are the same.

-The construct :btm:`sig(k) of T` also applies to parametric transactions.
+The construct :balzac:`sig(k) of T` also applies to parametric transactions.
 This is especially useful when the parameter is the witness, like in the following example: